TRothfelder/libopencm3-template/README.md

 Defines
 ------

-Makefile defines some preprocessor defines depending on the settings.
+CMakefile defines some preprocessor defines depending on the settings.
 The defines are:
   - DEBUG (compiled as debug build)
   - SEGGER_SYSVIEW_USE (compiled with segger sysview)